Tax-cut plan set to revive India's iron ore exports

 India is likely to drop the duty on iron ore exports to 20 percent from 30 percent, government officials said, as Asia's third-largest economy exhausts ways to boost foreign currency inflows and arrest a steep fall in the rupee, which is hammered to new lows nearly everyday.

-If that goes ahead, India's annual iron ore exports may rise to almost 20 million tonnes, even if mining remains banned in Goa and parts of Karnataka, said H.C.
+If that goes ahead, India's annual iron ore exports may rise to almost 20 million tonnes, even if mining remains banned in the state of Goa and parts of Karnataka state, said H.C.
 Daga, president of the Federation of Indian Mineral Industries.

 Without the tax cut, India's exports are only forecast at less than 10 million tonnes for the year ending next March, said Daga.